Moisesreyes1/friend_finder/README.md

+To see application (Deployed in Heroku) go to: https://blooming-sierra-75596.herokuapp.com/

 # friend_finder

 Description:  User will be match with another user based on the results of both user's survey.
 The closest total score will dictate match.